 |1 May 2020||Due date for Semester 2 applications|

 All of UC's halls of residence and villages are located 5-15 minutes' walk away from campus facilities.

 Compare UC halls and villages

-Each hall and village has its own unique culture, so you should look at all of the different options to decide what will suit you best.
+Each hall and village has its own unique culture, so check out the options to decide what will suit you best.
 Deciding which to apply for is an individual decision.
-What would suit one student will not necessarily suit you – some students like formality, some like independence.
+What would suit one student will not necessarily suit you – some students like formality, others prefer independence.